Millie’s Guide to Music Degrees for High School Students

 “The general admission consists of an audition, an interview, or even both!”

-In Abby’s case, her audition to Berklee College of Music had a sight-reading portion (performing a sheet music that she had not read prior to the audition), an improvisation, a Q&A of music theory, as well as a live performance of two songs.
+In Abby’s case, her audition for Berklee College of Music included a sight-reading portion (performing a piece of sheet music that she had not seen before the audition), an improvisation, a Q&A on music theory, and a live performance of two songs

-However, Corey’s experience applying to the Conservatoire de Paris in Paris, France, was entirely different.
-Corey was put on stage and had to perform a recital, lasting at least 45-minute and maximum an hour, that was open to the public!
-The accepted applicants would then be ranked, and the final ranking list would be hung in the conservatory’s lobby for the entire school year.
+However, Corey's experience applying to the Conservatoire de Paris in Paris, France, was entirely different.
+Corey was put on stage and had to perform a recital, lasting at least 45 minutes but no more than an hour, that was open to the public!
+The accepted applicants were then ranked, and the final ranking list was displayed in the conservatory’s lobby for the entire school year.

-Your choice of institution determines what kind of audition and/or interview process you will go through, so do your research beforehand and choose what works best for you!
+Your choice of institution determines the kind of audition and/or interview process you'll face, so conduct your research beforehand and select what's most suitable for you!

 What happens when I study a music-related program?

-As surprising as it gets, there’s no standard path to study music since it’s a multi-faceted area of study.
-The concept of studying music is much more nuanced than would be expected as all courses are tailored towards your major.
+Surprisingly, there's no standard path to study music as it's a multifaceted area of study.
+The concept of studying music is much more nuanced than one might expect since all courses are tailored to your major.

 In Abby’s case, her classes focus on liberal arts and music.
-As a way of encouraging students to find their musical backgrounds, one of her art history courseworks involved writing a song to the style of a specific century.
-However, Corey’s course involved very few classes, those he did take mostly focusing on studying French language.
-Once a month he’d have lectures as well as chamber music rehearsals during the weekend, which Abby does not experience.
-Meanwhile, Brendan attended Clive Davis’ classes at NYU, showing how diverse music education can be!
-The three panelists didn’t have any STEM-related classes, but Alex took maths for Music Business Finance since her studies leaned more on the industry’s technical side.
+To encourage students to explore their musical backgrounds, one of her art history course assignments involved writing a song in the style of a specific century.
+However, Corey’s program had fewer classes, most of which were centered on studying the French language.
+Once a month, he attended lectures and participated in chamber music rehearsals during the weekends, which Abby didn't experience.
+Meanwhile, Brendan attended Clive Davis’ classes at NYU, illustrating the diversity of music education.
+None of the three panelists had STEM-related classes, but Alex took math for Music Business Finance since her studies leaned more toward the technical side of the industry.

-Despite the diversity in all majors, a music-related program allows you to focus on your passion while still exploring other topics.
-Whether it’s rehearsing for recitals, consulting projects with publicists for your thesis, or organizing budgets for music festivals, this multifaceted area of study will have your schedule packed!
-Since all panelists are passionate about music and making a career out of it, their busy discipline is invaluable.
+Despite the diversity in all majors, a music-related program allows you to concentrate on your passion while still delving into other subjects.
+Whether you're rehearsing for recitals, collaborating on projects with publicists for your thesis, or organizing budgets for music festivals, this multifaceted area of study will keep you busy!
+Since all panelists are passionate about music and are dedicated to making a career out of it, their rigorous discipline is invaluable.

-The beauty of being in an arts field is to be abstract and impromptu — you can find inspiration for artistic exploration everywhere!
-Ultimately, you can always apply your skills to anywhere in the industry when you know what you want and what you’re best at.
+The beauty of being in an arts field is the ability to be abstract and impromptu — inspiration for artistic exploration can be found everywhere!
+Ultimately, when you know what you want and what you're best at, you can apply your skills anywhere in the industry.

 “It’s going to be a difficult journey, but you can make it easy for yourself.” – Alexjandria Edwards